 Don’t let anyone fool you.
 Brian is every bit as sentimental as I am.
 If you want proof, try getting rid of (um, I mean paring down and passing on) books of any kind.

 Our book collection consumes a variety of venues throughout our home.
 There’s the glass-front antique secretary where choice volumes reside.
-There you’ll find author-signed editions, my assembly of Hoosier-themed books, special book gifts, the boys’ baby books, Sam and Allison’s wedding album.
+There you’ll find author-signed editions, my assembly of Hoosier-themed books, special book gifts, the boys’ baby books, ours and Sam and Allison’s wedding albums.

 In this household it’s hard to make the cut for inclusion behind that glass.
 One reason is that the books there are special and dear.
 Another reason, probably the main one, is there’s no more space on those shelves.